A self-determined project (created by you) allows YOU to decide:

 - How you want to share what you learn.

-Yes, you can zoom in on your interests and create projects that are not included in the 4-H project list.
-You can get help from others and GO CREATIVE!
+Yes, you can focus your interests and passions to design projects that are not included in the 4-H project list.
+You can get help from others and BE CREATIVE!

 If you are already enrolled for this 4-H project, then get started!
-If you haven't signed up yet, contact your county 4-H office and become a member today.
+If you haven't signed up yet, go to 4-H on-line and choose self-determined from the pull down menu.

 Create Your Project